jvanz/jvanz.github.io-src/content/how-to-climb-trees.md

 you are welcome to check it out.
 It's not something to be used in production, but you can take a look and show me if I'm doing something wrong! :)

+I've used Latex to create the trees for this article: [Example: Red-black tree](http://www.texample.net/tikz/examples/red-black-tree/)

 If you interested in more depth material.
 These books can be useful:

 [The Art of Computer Programming, Vol. 1: Fundamental Algorithms, 3rd Edition](https://www.amazon.com/Art-Computer-Programming-Vol-Fundamental/dp/0201896834/ref=sr_1_5?keywords=knuth&qid=1580064084&sr=8-5)